synesthesia/digger/README.md

 ## Using

+### Diigo

 1. make sure that any Diigo entries you wish to process are tagged `#toprocess`
 2. run `digger diigo -o <relative path to my output directory`>
 3. for each entry processed a file will be created in the directory you nominated
 4. Diigo entries that have been processed will have tag `#toprocess` removed and tag `#processed` added
 5. edit the resulting files to your taste in the editor of your choosing
 6. that's it!

+### Hypothes.is

+1. run `digger hypothesis -o <relative path to my output directory> -u <url of source page>`
+2. a file will be created in the directory you nominated
+3. edit the resulting files to your taste in the editor of your choosing

 ## Building